Brian-ED/rayed-bqn/README.md

 If you don't use homebrew you can use the normal linux instructions above to clone and build a local raylib installation.
 Just set the `raylibPath` accordingly.
 Note you'll need raylib's header file, not just the `.dylib`, for the next step.

 ### If you receive errors about undefined symbols
 Undefined symbols usually occur on foot of raylib library updates (though raylib is pretty stable).
-To fix these, you need to re-parse the yarlib header to update your local auto-generated wrapper.
+To fix these, you need to re-parse the raylib header to update your local auto-generated wrapper.
 Run the following:

 ```SH
 BQN src/parseC_FFI_BQN/parseRaylibJson.bqn